JustFixNYC/nycdb-k8s-loader/README.md

 ## Using Amazon Fargate

-It's also possible to deploy this container as a Task on [Amazon Fargate][], which supports scheduled tasks.
+It's also possible to deploy this container as a Task on Amazon Fargate, which supports scheduled tasks.
 Here are some guidelines:

 * The "get started" wizard for Fargate has you set up a Service